 - There may be various options for reporting what happened – After workplace sexual harassment occurs, people can report what happened to someone in their human resources (HR) department, their supervisor, the supervisor of another department or any person in a position of authority to take action.
 Companies with well-developed sexual harassment policies will typically have more than one option for filing complaints (and these should be documented in an employee handbook).

 - Reports of workplace sexual harassment should be met with unbiased employer investigations – And these investigations should be thorough, including elements like interviewing the alleged harasser, any witnesses to the harassment, etc. In some cases, these investigations can involve personnel records, work emails and other paper trails, depending on the nature of the allegations.
 The goal should generally be to come to an objective finding regarding whether workplace sexual harassment occurred.
-When there are questions about the impartiality of the investigation or the investigator, it may be time to contact a lawyer.
+When there are questions about the impartiality of the investigation or the investigator, it may be time to contact a Los Angeles employment lawyer.

 - There are additional options when victims feel like their complaints have not been properly investigated, addressed or resolved by employers – And one of these can be to retain an attorney who can help you advocate and defend your rights moving forward.
 The bottom line is that workplace sexual harassment can be psychologically and financially damaging and that having an experienced lawyer on your side can help you protect your interests while pursuing justice.

 Contact a Los Angeles Sexual Harassment Lawyer at Broslavsky & Weinman, LLP